FixxionsLair/Secret-Words/README.md

 ![Secret Words Thumbnail]()

-Implements unused/removed signals and Signalscope frequencies using [New Horizons](https://github.com/xen-42/outer-wilds-new-horizons).

 The custom planets are:
 - Jötunn: A the biggest and coldest planet where Ginzarel lives.
 - Gaia: A beautyful planet full of water and nature.